intob/gokeyless/README.md

 Keyless door lock

 ## Lock

+For both of the approaches below, the public key of the backend must be stored to authenticate connections or validate QR codes.

+### Wifi design
-The lock will be an inexpensive microcontroller board with an integrated wifi chip.
+The lock could be an inexpensive microcontroller board with an integrated wifi chip.
 [Rasperry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) is available from $4.

 This board must connect to the lock hardware in the door, and the hotel's wifi network.

 The application running on this board listens for TCP/IP connections from the backend described below.

-The public key of the backend must be stored to authenticate connections.
+### QR code & camera design
+The Rasperry Pi Zero module & case can be fitted with an integrated camera.
+This could read a QR code from the phone.
+The QR code would be a signed & time-limited token that unlocks the door for the duration of the client's stay.

 ## Web app
 The web app allows users to book & pay for the room.